Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Atiyah-Hirzebruch spectral sequence

 In the presence of the $U(1)$ particle number conservation and a space group symmetry $G$, the $U(1)$ charge per unit cell, called the filling number $\nu$, is well-defined.
 We here also assume the absence of particle-hole symmetry flipping the $U(1)$ charge.
 In such systems, the LSM theorem~\cite{LSM} and its generalizations~\cite{Oshi00,Has05,WPVZ15} give a constraint on filling number $\nu$ to have a gapped unique ground state.
-We also have the LSM theorem to enforce a nontrivial SPT phase which is not an atomic insulator by a filling number.~\cite{PoFillingConstraint,Lu17}
+We also have the LSM theorem to enforce a nontrivial SPT phase which is not an atomic insulator by a filling number~\cite{PoFillingConstraint,Lu17}.

-Let us formulate the LSM type theorem in the presence of the $U(1)$ particle number conservation in the viewpoint of generalized hohmology.
+Let us formulate the LSM-type theorem in the presence of the $U(1)$ particle number conservation in the viewpoint of generalized homology.
 Atomic insulators are classified by the term $E^{\infty}_{0,0}$ which is generated by Wyckoff orbitals.
 The possible filling numbers $\nu \in n_{\rm AI} \Z$ of atomic insulators are determined by $E^{\infty}_{0,0}$.
-For generic insulators classified by $h^G_0(X)$, a filling number $\nu$ can be a fractional $\nu \in (n_{\rm AI}/p) \Z$ when the filling number $n_{\rm AI}\Z \in E^{\infty}_{0,0}$ leads a nontrivial group extension (\ref{eq:ahss_extension}) of SPT phases in higher-dimensional cells.
-We have two consequences \begin{itemize} \item If the filling number $\nu$ is not in $(n_{\rm AI}/p) \Z$, then the system has no unique gapped symmetric ground state. \item For a unique gapped symmetric ground stete, If the filling number $\nu$ is a fractional number $\frac{q}{p} n_{\rm AI} \Z$ with $q\in \{1,\dots p-1\}$, the ground state is an SPT phase defined on a $d$-dimensional layer with $d \geq 1$. \end{itemize}
+For generic insulators classified by $h^G_0(X)$, a filling number $\nu$ can be a fractional $\nu \in (n_{\rm AI}/p) \Z$ when the filling number $n_{\rm AI}\Z \in E^{\infty}_{0,0}$ leads to a nontrivial group extension (\ref{eq:ahss_extension}) of SPT phases in higher-dimensional cells.
+We have two consequences \begin{itemize} \item If the filling number $\nu$ is not in $(n_{\rm AI}/p) \Z$, then the system has no unique gapped symmetric ground state. \item For a unique gapped symmetric ground state, If the filling number $\nu$ is a fractional number $\frac{q}{p} n_{\rm AI} \Z$ with $q\in \{1,\dots p-1\}$, the ground state is an SPT phase defined on a $d$-dimensional layer with $d \geq 1$. \end{itemize}